What is the route?

 - • Close north from Sheep Haven to Lough Swilly

-Why sail this route?This route passes over the largely exposed Galway Bay preferring the better cruising grounds to be found off the northwest coast of Ireland.
-These can be found to the north of Aran Island and around Bloody Foreland, after which the coasts numerous, inlets, bays are increasingly under the lee of land to the prevailing south-westerlies.
+Why sail this route?This route passes over the largely exposed Donegal Bay preferring the better cruising grounds to be found off the northwest coast of Ireland.
+These can be found to the north of Aran Island and around Bloody Foreland, after which the coast's numerous, inlets and bays are increasingly under the lee of land to the prevailing south-westerlies.
 Vessels intending on visiting Donegal Bay’s havens may do so directly as the bay has few dangers and they are all covered in the description below.

 What are the navigational notes?